Psychology

 Applications Close: - 27th January 2026

-How to Apply: - Please follow the website www.wg6.co.uk for the application link.
+How to Apply: - Please follow the website www.wg6.co.uk for the application link and updated information if we are accepting applications after the 2026 exam results.

 We do not accept applications via Kent Choices.